EffectsMachine/robot_driver_with_esp32s3_lite/README.md

 ![](./README/EN_02.jpg)

 # Quick Start Guide
-'''
-💡
+>💡

-This guide is for the **Robot Driver with ESP32S3 Lite** (referred to as **the Driver Board**).
+>This guide is for the **Robot Driver with ESP32S3 Lite** (referred to as **the Driver Board**).

-It is designed for first-time users and will help you get started quickly:
+>It is designed for first-time users and will help you get started quickly:

-- Learn the basics of the built-in Web App
+>- Learn the basics of the built-in Web App
-- Control Feetech bus servos (STS / HLS / SMS / SCS, via TTL single-wire or RS485) using example routines
+>- Control Feetech bus servos (STS / HLS / SMS / SCS, via TTL single-wire or RS485) using example routines
-- Extend later to LYgion hub motors and joint actuators (via CAN bus)
+>- Extend later to LYgion hub motors and joint actuators (via CAN bus)
-'''

 ## Product Overview